Low Flow Toilet Problems: Common Issues & How to Fix Them

 Not all low flow toilets are created equal.
 If you're dealing with constant problems, your toilet's age may be the real culprit.

-When the U.S. Energy Policy Act mandated a 1.6 GPF limit in 1992, manufacturers rushed to comply — often by simply reducing the water volume in existing tank designs without redesigning the trapway, bowl, or jet system.
+When the U.S. Energy Policy Act mandated a 1.6 GPF limit in 1992, manufacturers rushed to comply, often by simply reducing the water volume in existing tank designs without redesigning the trapway, bowl, or jet system.
 The result?
 Early low flow toilets were widely criticized for requiring multiple flushes and clogging regularly.
+According to industry plumbers, some brands "didn't re-engineer the necks and interior plumbing of the toilets, just put smaller tanks on," while the better brands redesigned everything.

 Modern high-efficiency toilets (HETs) are a completely different story.